-- 1. An expedited hearing must occur within 20 school days of the date the request is filed.
-The hearing officer must make a determination within 10 school days after the hearing - 2.
-Unless the parents and school personnel agree in writing to waive the resolution meeting or agree to mediate the dispute: - a.
-A resolution meeting must occur within seven days of receiving notice of the hearing request; and - b.
-The hearing may proceed unless the matter has been resolved to the satisfaction of both parties within 15 days of receipt of the hearing request. - 3.
-Evidence not disclosed to the other party three business days before the hearing is excluded, unless the parties agree otherwise.
+1. An expedited hearing must occur within 20 school days of the date the request is filed.
+The hearing officer must make a determination within 10 school days after the hearing a.
+A resolution meeting must occur within seven days of receiving notice of the hearing request; and b.
+The hearing may proceed unless the matter has been resolved to the satisfaction of both parties within 15 days of receipt of the hearing request.